inkline/inkline.io/src/pages/docs/utilities/position.md

 ---
-title: Position Utilities - Inkline
+title: Utilities - Position - Inkline
 description: Use position utilities for quickly setting the position of an element.
 ---

-# Position Utilities
+# Utilities - Position
 ## Use position utilities for quickly setting the position of an element.

 The most common positioning classes are available: